 Learning and research environments

-Institutions should make plans, in collaboration with staff (that includes Trade Unions) and students, for implementing the protective measures that will support suppression of the virus within the further and higher education sectors.
 Key areas of mitigation in learning and research environments will include good ventilation, the appropriate use of face coverings as well as encouraging and providing the facilities for good hand hygiene and regular surface cleaning.

-As part of their overall approach to risk management, and calibrated to the restrictions across all society, colleges and universities should consider the need, in specific circumstances, for limiting direct face-to-face learning involving very large numbers of students.
+As part of their overall approach to risk management, and calibrated to the restrictions across all society, colleges and universities should also consider the need, in specific circumstances, for limiting direct face-to-face learning involving very large numbers of students.
 In considering this, institutions will need to ensure that this is done without detriment to learning or the overall student experience.